majianjia/QingStation/doc/anemometer.md

 ![](figures/anemometer_gnss_vs_wind.png)

 The windspeed measurement is lower than the GNSS speed.

-It might because the location is still in the bubble of the car, where the air speed is decressed.
+- It might because the location is still in the bubble of the car, where the air speed is decreased.
-Or it might be something wrong with the calculation.
+- Or it might be something wrong with the calculation.
+- Or it might be the air flow from the car ahead of me.
+- Or wind.

-Windspeed measurement and `30sec` average.
+Here is the windspeed measurement and `30sec` average.
+A `30sec` average makes more sense.

 ![](figures/anemometer_car_windspeed.png)